quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

   spaces can cause these solutions to fail.
 - If you don't call `inf.readEof()`, there will also be an error for not confirming the input has been fully read.

+**Notes.** The result about white spaces and EOF mentioned above is called the _well-formed policy_.
+More on that in the test generation section.

 Now we can add this validator to Polygon. **Remember to click `Set validator`** for confirming the validator with Polygon.